-Introduction to aircrew egress systems.
-Includes operational theory, maintenance and ground safety procedures; use of ground support equipment, hand tools, aircraft hardware and safety devices; principles and operation of ballistic and nonballistic aircraft escape system components; and handling, storage and care of explosive components.
+An introduction to aircrew egress systems.
+Includes operational theory, maintenance, and ground safety procedures; use of ground support equipment, hand tools, aircraft hardware, and safety devices; principles and operation of ballistic and non-ballistic aircraft escape system components; and handling, storage and care of explosive components.
 (May be repeated for credit on various aircraft.)